LQYld/slidev-theme-antfuViteConf-2023/example.md

 # Inspiration and Advantages

-The template style is taken from the PPT presented by Antfu at VueConf 2023
+The template style is taken from the PPT presented by Antfu at viteConf 2023

 ### Using the Slidev solution.
 What is Slidev?